Datalynx company logo

 4. Emissions Reduction Targets

 In order to continue our progress to achieving Net Zero, we have adopted the following carbon reduction targets.
-Although emissions have increased slightly in 2022, and are likely to do so again in 2023, we project that carbon emissions will show a decreasing trend (see below), so that by 2025 the total will never exceed 180 tCO2e.
+Although emissions have again increased slightly in 2023, largely due to rapid business growth, and are likely to do so again in 2024, we project that carbon emissions will show a decreasing trend (see below), so that by 2025 the total will never exceed 180 tCO2e.
 This is a reduction of 20% compared with our 2019 baseline.

-Since such a large proportion of our emissions are normally generated by office energy consumption, commuting and business travel, future work trends will have a significant bearing on our progress.
+Since such a large proportion of our emissions are normally generated by electricity consumption, commuting and business travel, future work trends will have a significant bearing on our progress.
 Whilst we operate extremely effectively with home-based working, client requirements may mean that this is difficult to sustain.
-This could mean that our emissions caused by commuting and business travel, and to a lesser extent electricity consumption, may fluctuate.
+This could mean that our emissions from commuting and business travel, and to a lesser extent electricity consumption, may fluctuate.

-Figures for 2022 were again positively affected by increased home working compared with pre-2020.
-This is expected to continue into 2023, though some further return to office-based work is planned.
-Indeed, whilst figures have still not drawn close to 2019 – or even 2020 – figures, employee commuting has increased by 126% compared with 2021, and this has affected our emissions figures.
-However, active transport is encouraged, and although many Datalynx staff live a considerable distance from the office, 151 miles of cycle commuting have been recorded during 2022.
-Additionally, 20% of total commuting miles have been by train.
+Figures for 2023 were again positively affected by increased home working compared with pre-2020.
+This is expected to continue into 2024, though some further return to office-based work is likely.
+Indeed, whilst figures have still not drawn close to 2019 – or even 2020 – figures, employee commuting has increased by 143% compared with 2021, and by 8% compared with 2022, and this has affected our emissions figures.
+However, active transport is encouraged, and although many Datalynx staff live a considerable distance from the office 88 miles of cycle commuting have been recorded during 2023.
+More than 34,000 miles have been travelled by train.
 Both clearly contribute to reduced emissions.
+Nonetheless, although the effect is at this stage minimal, it has been necessary to use air travel for meetings with international clients.

 The company’s size is expected to continue to grow, and since factors such as commuting, travel and upstream goods are particularly significant for Datalynx, such growth will also affect future emissions.